biolink/biolink-model/docs/affects_mutation_rate_of.md

-# Slot: affects mutation rate of
+# Type: affects mutation rate of

 holds between a molecular entity and a genomic entity where the action or effect of the molecular entity impacts the rate of mutation of the genomic entity within a system of interest

 URI: [biolink:affects_mutation_rate_of](https://w3id.org/biolink/vocab/affects_mutation_rate_of)

 ## Domain and Range